MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 </details>

 I made the debug IR representation be somewhat C-like since, at least for me, its easier to read than your usual IR representations.
-Every line here represents a node in the graph.
+Every line here represents a node in the multilevel linked list.
 Each `{}` scope incapsulates all the child nodes of the previous to `{}` node.
 While the bitonic sort part is basically just a less readible version of the python code above, we now also have some additional nodes in the IR.
-Specifically `memory`, this is the node that represents actually allocated tensor memory.
-In this specific IR it also has flags signifying that its an output and input of the program.
+Specifically `memory`, this is the node that represents allocated tensor memory on the device.
+Here we also see that it has flags signifying that its an output and input of the program.
 The `RemoveUnusedOperations` compilaiton stage removes everything that doesn't influence those memory nodes.

 > Those of you who know about LLVM would probably question the choices made here, but in my case specifically I was interested in keeping the IR as close to the codegen target as possible, which are C++, CUDA, shading languages, or others.
 This IR doesn't really use single assignment form (SSA) or φ nodes, meaning modifications are not versioned.
-This does pose a problem for autodiff and makes optimization potentially harder, so I do have a compilation pass that can convert at least some in-place operations into versions of the original, in an ad-hoc way.
-I still need to do the same for `stores` and `scatters` too, since right now autodiff will usually compute the wrong gradients for these operations.
-I have a good reason why I dont want to version everything - it will potentially result in overly aggressive additional memory allocation (like imagine this sorting algorithm created a copied version of keys/values every iteration), and you would need to optimize for it separately.
-Of course this reasoning might be completely wrong, since I haven't really worked with LLVM and am not sure about how applicable it might be for my use cases.
+This does pose a problem for autodiff and makes optimization potentially harder, so I do have a compilation pass that can convert at least some in-place operations into versions of the original, in a rather ad-hoc way.
+I still need to do the same for `stores` and `scatters` too, since right now autodiff will usually compute the wrong gradients for these operations, as it doesn't use the correct version for the gradient, or actually, it simply doesn't have access to it, because it no longer exists in memory.
+I have a reason why I dont want to version everything - it will potentially result in overly aggressive additional memory allocation (like imagine this sorting algorithm created a copied version of keys/values every iteration), and you would need to optimize for it separately.
+But this reasoning could be completely wrong, since I haven't really worked with LLVM and am not sure about how applicable it might be for my use cases.

-After the all the compilation stages, the IR creates kernel nodes, replaces multidimensional indexing with 1D indexing, does some optimizations etc.
+After the all the compilation stages, the IR creates kernel nodes, replaces multidimensional indexing with flattened 1D indexing, does some optimizations etc.

 <details>
 <summary>Final compiled IR</summary>